dev-gaitano/obsidian/gaitanos-mind/03-permanent/GSAP Scroll Trigger Usage.md

 gsap.to(".box", {});
 ```

-3. In the second argument object, pass in the target value into the "scrollTrigger" key und any other attributes you need to achieve your desired your effect
+3. In the second argument object, pass in the target value into the `scrollTrigger` key and any other attributes you need to achieve your desired your effect

 ```jsx
 gsap.to(".box", {